Nonlinear mechanism of the self-sustaining process in the buffer and logarithmic layer of wall-bounded flows: Introduction

-Numerous disparate mechanisms for vortex regeneration have been proposed in the past, mostly focused on the buffer region, \citep{Jimenez1991,Hamilton1995,Panton1997,Schoppa2002,Hwang2016} due to the fundamentally nonlinear nature of the problem.
-Previous studies successfully identified the most dominant wavenumbers involved in the nonlinear interaction \citep{Hamilton1995} and identified structures involved in the regeneration mechanism based on instantaneous snapshots of turbulent flow \citep{Jimenez1991,Hamilton1995,Schoppa2002}.
+Several mechanisms for vortex regeneration have been proposed in the past, mostly focused on the buffer region, \citep{Jimenez1991,Hamilton1995,Panton1997,Schoppa2002,Hwang2016} due to the fundamentally nonlinear nature of the problem.
+Previous studies successfully identified the dominant wavenumbers involved in the nonlinear interaction \citep{Hamilton1995} and the structures involved in the regeneration mechanism based on instantaneous snapshots of turbulent flow \citep{Jimenez1991,Hamilton1995,Schoppa2002}.
 However, additional insight is necessary to pinpoint the exact nonlinear interaction involved in the regeneration cycle, i.e., to understand the underlying flow composition that leads to the meaningful nonlinear interaction which produces the structures involved in the SSP, in realistic turbulent flows.
-A meaningful addition to the previous studies would be to find an orthonormal basis for the nonlinear term of the Navier-Stokes equation that isolates the most important nonlinear interaction leading to regeneration of streamwise vortices.
-Traditional linear stability analysis, while being able to identify the most amplified streamwise vortices in lift-up, is not apt for this task due to the fact that the non-normality of the linearised Navier-Stokes equation results in non-orthogonal eigenmodes from the eigendecomposition.
+A meaningful addition to the previous studies would be to find an orthonormal basis for the nonlinear term of the Navier-Stokes equations that isolates the most important nonlinear interaction leading to regeneration of streamwise vortices, which is the goal of the present study.